martindsouza/talkapex/source/_posts/2010-09-16-demo-apex-right-out-of-box.md

 ---
 title: Demo APEX Right Out of the Box
 tags:
-  - APEX
-  - ORACLE APEX
+  - apex
 date: 2010-09-16 08:00:00
 alias:
 ---

 If you want to quickly try out the new features after installing APEX 4.0 you don't need to do anything!
 APEX now comes with a built in demo.

 To access this demo, log into a workspace and click the "Learn more..." button.

 [![](http://3.bp.blogspot.com/_33EF80fk9sM/TJGEV7qE4qI/AAAAAAAAD0Q/mBjE86WGL7c/s400/learn_more.jpg)](http://3.bp.blogspot.com/_33EF80fk9sM/TJGEV7qE4qI/AAAAAAAAD0Q/mBjE86WGL7c/s1600/learn_more.jpg)
 On the right hand side you'll see a list of features to demo.